fringefilmsoz/SIP/Installation.md

     For Python 3 you will also need to install the Python 3 version of  RPi.GPIO:

     <pre>sudo apt install python3-rpi.gpio</pre>

+    **If this is not installed SIP will run but no stations will be activated under Python 3.**

 2. Enable sip service:
 	For Python 2: